Correct installation will make or break (literally) a pump rebuild.

 Installation

 As described above there is a 5 mm Min / Max range for the stroke.
 The actualpush rod stroke is 4 mm.
 As seen in Fig 1:7, item 9, we need a minimum of two gaskets installed (gaskets are approximate .5 mm) that leaves 3 mm working stroke.
 You can install the flange as above without the VW tool, but with nuts and washers for partial compression.
-Take measurements from flange face (not push rod boss) to rod end as engine is rotated.
+Take measurements from flange face (not push-rod boss) to rod end as engine is rotated.
 The fuel pump is driven off of a cam on the distributor drive shaft.
 You need to rotate the crankshaft two rotations for full stroke.
 Then make allowances for gasket compression.
 This measurement should never be more than 33 mm!
 You will probably be less than 33 mm, and that's good.
-This would be our allowance for compression.
+This would be our allowance for gasket compression.
 Keep in mind as gaskets are compressed, effective working stroke will increase.

 Make it easy, use my three gasket / shim set.
 When installed and compressed will give a working stroke of 2 mm to 2.5mm.
 From the previous description of operation on the Home Page, we know under normal operating conditions the diaphragm needs only some .02" or .5 mm of working stroke.
 Given our pump is mechanically sound, we have ample working stroke.

 Rotate engine and measure stroke.
 It should move within the range of 29 MM and 34 MM as measured from flange face to rod end.
 Stroke can be adjusted by fitting appropriate number of gaskets to flange.
-Do not fit less gaskets than required, as this will have a detrimental effect on the diaphragm and the drive mechanism.
+Do not fit less gaskets than required, as this will have a detrimental effect on the diaphragm and the drive mechanism."

 Now that we know how many gaskets are needed the pump can be installed.

 First, be sure to fill the lower housing with fresh grease.
+Approximate 75%-80% full, so that there is room for the diaphragm to move down..

 At operating temperature the grease assumes a liquid condition, thus lubricating all moving parts.
 It is further helped by engine oil which is fed into the housing from a hole in the intermediate flange.